Coronavirus Recovery: A PPP Automation Success Story

-“When PPP was passed, suddenly banks were given about two weeks to process loan applications at volumes equal to five times the normal monthly volume,” Fan said.
+“When PPP was passed, suddenly banks were given about two weeks to process loan applications at volumes equal to five times the normal monthly volume,” Armendariz said.
 “Adding even more pressure, the program required banks to fund the loans within 10 calendar days.”

 In addition to the operational capacity obstacle, technology systems and interfaces presented additional challenges.
 Systems that accumulated data based on intake, customer relationship manager (CRM), Small Business Administration (SBA) approval, core banking, and others, didn’t always play nice with the bank’s data ecosystem.

-“We discovered a lack of integrations between each of those systems,” Fan said.
+“We discovered a lack of integrations between each of those systems,” Armendariz said.
 “That leads to poor data quality and incomplete data.
 Occasionally, clients had to practice what we call ‘swivel chair integration’ – manually copying data from one screen to another.